top of page

 Back in Hanoi

 We'll wake to the morning view of the Bay’s landscape with a cup of tea or coffee.
 We'll have breakfast in the fresh air, then head out on a rustic row-boat to visit Vung Vieng fishing village.
-After lunch on board, we will disembark and drive to Hanoi for our last night in the city.
+After lunch on board, we will disembark and drive back to Hanoi for our last night in the city.

 We'll enjoy a traditional water puppet show performed by local artists.